Our Team

 In a Montessori environment, we often speak of adults as “Guides,” rather than “Teachers.”
 Guides use their life experiences to help others navigate their own.
 Guiding brings an attitude of respectful humility to the work of learning.

 At The Mosaic Field School, our guides work alongside the students, whether they are sharing stories, planting in the gardens, preparing for a theater production, conversing in a Socratic seminar, or making a meal over a campfire; but they also know when to step back and watch the magic of students learning and growing on their own.
-The Mosaic Field School’s staff currently includes three dynamic guides who are excited about being on this learning adventure with our students.
+The Mosaic Field School’s staff includes dynamic guides who are excited about being on this learning adventure with our students.

 Kelli Jones